Miglia Quadrato

 regulations/restrictions and the safety of

-success is in accurate plotting.
-Some of the clues
+success was in accurate plotting.
+Some of the

 simply require completion of quoted text or